2 Nautical Days in Nice

 Should You Visit the French Riviera?

 Absolutely, a million times—yes!
-With its dazzling blend of azure seas, sun-drenched beaches, and glamorous lifestyle, the French Riviera is the perfect Mediterranean paradise to visit, and it circumvents some of the travel difficulties that come with stunning mountainside towns like Positano or Capri.
+With its dazzling blend of azure seas, sun-drenched beaches, and a glamorous lifestyle, the French Riviera is the perfect Mediterranean paradise to visit, and it circumvents some of the travel difficulties that inherently come with visiting stunning mountainside towns like Positano or Capri.

 When it comes to Nice in particular, it sounds very cliche—but these are truly some of the nicest people I’ve ever encountered abroad.
-Likely attributed to the significant tourist-driven economies found within similar beachside towns, every service person we encountered treated us with the utmost respect and kindness.
-From the attentive manager at Le Plongeoir who checked in with us a few times during dinner, to the sweet taxi driver who pulled over to get a water bottle when my dry throat kept me coughing in the backseat.
-Coming directly from Paris this was particularly noticeable, as the French locals we encountered there weren’t exactly mean or standoffish, but they merely acted with uninterested apathy.
+Likely attributed to the significant tourist-driven economies found within similar beachside towns, every service personnel we encountered treated us with the utmost respect and kindness.
+From the attentive manager at Le Plongeoir who checked in with us a few times during dinner, to the sweet taxi driver who pulled over to get a water bottle out of his trunk when my dry throat kept me coughing in the backseat.
+Coming directly from Paris this was particularly noticeable, as the French locals we encountered in the capital weren’t exactly mean or standoffish as stereotypes portray, but they merely acted with uninterested apathy.
 The delightful demeanors we encountered during our time in Nice France only added to our pleasant experience, unequivocally making this our favorite stop from our French tour—and yet another reason you should add the French Riviera to the top of your travel bucket list!